-A minor offense is a behavior that is disruptive to the educational process or environment without rising to the level of Category I, II, III or IV offenses (e.g., chewing gum, talking without permission, tardies, etc.).
+Behavior that is disruptive to the educational process or environment without rising to the level of Category I, II, III or IV offenses (e.g., chewing gum, talking without permission, tardies, etc.).
 For these minor offenses, campus administrators may utilize behavioral interventions or discipline consequences at the campus level to include, but not limited to, Student/Parent conference, Behavior Contract, Detention Hall, In School Suspension, etc.